 Natural language processing (NLP) is an area of computer science and artificial intelligence concerned with the interaction between computers and humans in natural language.
 The ultimate goal of NLP is to help computers understand language as well as we do.
 It is the driving force behind things like virtual assistants, speech recognition, sentiment analysis, automatic text summarization, machine translation and much more.
-In this post, we'll cover the basics of natural language processing, dive into some of its techniques and also learn how NLP has benefited recent advances in deep learning.
+In this post, we’ll cover the basics of natural language processing, dive into some of its techniques and also learn how NLP has benefited from recent advances in deep learning.

 Table of Contents

 - Why NLP is difficult

 - NLP techniques